gscalzo/gscalzo.github.io/content/blog/build-with-ai-imperial-college-morning.md

 <img src="/images/blog/build-with-ai-imperial-2026/shashi-jagtap.jpeg" alt="Shashi Jagtap speaking at Build with AI" class="img-frame" />

-[Shashi Jagtap](https://www.linkedin.com/in/shashikantjagtap/)'s session was a strong overview of AI engineering.
-I appreciated how clearly Shashi broke down the moving parts of agent engineering and, especially, how much evaluation was stressed.
-It was a good reminder that the interesting work is not just getting something to demo once, but building in a way that will still make sense when the tools and models move again in six months.
+[Shashi Jagtap](https://www.linkedin.com/in/shashikantjagtap/) broke agent engineering into its component parts and kept returning to evaluation.
+A demo only has to work once.
+An engineering approach has to survive the tools and models changing again in six months.

-That same grounded feeling carried through the morning.
-It was less "look how magical this is" and more "here is how to think about the next few years without losing your footing."
+That tone carried through the morning.
+There was less "look how magical this is" and more practical discussion of how to work through the next few years.
 I found that much more useful.

 ## The talk that stayed with me

 <img src="/images/blog/build-with-ai-imperial-2026/natalia-julio-finnan.jpeg" alt="Natalia Julio-Finnan speaking at Build with AI" class="img-frame" />

-[Natalia Julio-Finnan](https://www.linkedin.com/in/nataliajulio/)'s talk on failure was the one that stayed with me the most.
+[Natalia Julio-Finnan](https://www.linkedin.com/in/nataliajulio/)'s talk on failure stayed with me most.
 It was inspiring without turning into motivational wallpaper.
-The thread running through it felt almost stoic: AI is changing everything quickly, the future is exciting and a bit scary, and the answer is not to freeze.
+The argument felt almost stoic: AI is changing quickly, that is exciting and frightening, and freezing is still a choice.

 One line in particular stuck with me: the idea that this might be the most important year of your career.
 That resonated more than I expected.
 It made me ask myself a couple of uncomfortable questions, including whether I should slow down my learning and sharing, or whether this is exactly the moment to lean in properly.

 I also liked Natalia's point about purpose.
-Coding is not really the purpose.
+Coding is not the purpose.
 Leading a team is not the purpose either.
-Those are just ways it shows up.
-That landed hard, and it was probably exactly what I needed to hear because I had arrived with a kind of overwhelmed AI fatigue.
-Natalia's talk gave the whole day a different shape for me.
-It definitely made my day.
+They are ways that purpose can show up.
+I had arrived tired and overwhelmed by AI, so the point landed harder than I expected.
+Her talk changed the shape of the day for me.

 <img src="/images/blog/build-with-ai-imperial-2026/kasia-dutch.jpeg" alt="Kasia Dutch speaking at Build with AI" class="img-frame" />

-[Kasia Dutch](https://www.linkedin.com/in/k-dutch/)'s talk closed my morning on another strong human note.
-Kasia spoke very openly about how tech is still not a particularly friendly place for many women, and how support and networking are not nice extras but survival tools.
-A few of the points were simple and very good: show up and be present; being open and vulnerable can actually make you stronger; people connect with people, not perfection; ask what value you can bring to the situation; celebrate wins.
+[Kasia Dutch](https://www.linkedin.com/in/k-dutch/)'s talk closed my morning.
+Kasia spoke openly about how tech is still not a friendly place for many women, and why support and networking can be survival tools rather than nice extras.
+Her advice was simple: show up and be present, accept that openness can make you stronger, ask what value you can bring, and celebrate wins.
+People connect with people, not perfection.

-So yes, I was there only for the morning.
-But it was a very good morning.
-I left with a few technical reminders, a clearer sense that AI engineering needs more discipline than hype, and, thanks to Natalia in particular, a much better state of mind than the one I arrived with.
+I was there only for the morning, but I left in a better state of mind than the one I arrived with.
+Natalia's talk did most of that.